-- Hide local connections connections from or/and to the Kerio Control host will not be displayed in the Connections window. - This option only makes the list better-arranged and distinguishes connections of other hosts in the local network from the WinRoute host's connections. - Show DNS names this option displays DNS names instead of IP addresses.
+• Hide local connections - connections from or/and to the Kerio Control host will not be displayed in the Connections window.

+This option only makes the list better-arranged (especially if we are curious only about connections between hosts in the local network and the Internet).

+• Show DNS names - this option displays DNS names instead of IP addresses.
 If a DNS name is not resolved for a certain connection, the IP address will be displayed.